 - Improve digestive function9, 10

 And these are only a few of its many health benefits.
 But there is a problem.
 Butyrate is an unstable molecule, meaning that it breaks down quickly and cannot get to the colon where it’s needed to do its job.

 TRIButyrate to the Rescue!

-Researchers discovered that to stabilize butyrate, all they needed to do is attach to a glycerol molecule.
+Researchers discovered that to stabilize butyrate, all they needed to do was attach 3 butyrate molecules to a glycerol molecule.
 This enables it to get to the colon intact so that it can then release butyrate.

-The result is TRIButyrate, a patented formula proven to deliver butyrate to your colon.
+The result is TRIButyrate, a patented formula that delivers butyrate to your colon.

 Are you tired of all that painful and embarrassing gas, bloating, and stomach pain?
 How about that constipation or diarrhea?
 There is a solution.
 Millions of users have fixed their gut issues with this BREAKTHROUGH formula containing patented TRIButyrate!
 Will you be next?

 1- Hernandez, D. Bowel Movements: What They Say About Your Health.
 Vital Record News from Texas A&M Health.
 September 29, 2016.2- Wong JM, de Souza R, Kendall CW, Emam A, Jenkins DJ.
 Colonic health: fermentation and short chain fatty acids.
 J Clin Gastroenterol.
 2006;40(3):235-243. doi:10.1097/00004836-200603000-00015

 3- Wong JM, de Souza R, Kendall CW, Emam A, Jenkins DJ.
 Colonic health: fermentation and short chain fatty acids.
 J Clin Gastroenterol.
 2006;40(3):235-243. doi:10.1097/00004836-200603000-00015